bcmichael/RNMR-Docs/docs/command/full_command.md

 Format: `CONJG`

 Description:
-`CONJG` complex conjugates processing buffer 1:
+`CONJG` complex conjugates processing buffer 1.

-         	BUF = CONJG(BUF)

 The user need not be viewing the processing buffer in order to use `CONJG`.
 If the buffer is partitioned into two or more blocks, `CONJG` separately conjugates each block.
 If the processing buffer is currently visible, `CONJG` always updates the display upon completion.
 ## CONLIM
 Set contour plot height limits